 Gytrash Chasing $1 Million Consolation

-While Gytrash could not match the finishing burst of winner Classique Legend in the $15 million show-stopper, he did connections proud with a brave third.
+While Gytrash could not match the finishing of winner in the $15 million show-stopper, he did connections proud with a brave third.

 “Considering it was the race we’d set him for, to actually get in it was a big thing and we will remember it forever,” Richards said.